microsoft/vscode-docs/release-notes/latest.md

 * Fuzzy matching is now enabled by default and the previously introduced setting `filePicker.alternateFileNameMatching` is no longer needed.
 * You can open any file (including line/column pattern at the end) that exists on disk by typing the full path or full workspace relative path even if your exclude settings hide it otherwise.

-### Full Intellisense Documentation
+### Full IntelliSense Documentation

-We improved the interaction and rendering of those suggestions provided by Intellisense which have a more complete documentation.
+We improved the interaction and rendering of those IntelliSense suggestions which have a more complete documentation.

 A blue icon will appear on the right of the suggestion's documentation.

 ![intellisense-1](images/January/intellisense-1.png)

 Clicking it will display the full documentation for that suggestion.
-It's also possible trigger Intellisense a second time to enter this mode (`kb(editor.action.triggerSuggest)`).
+It's also possible trigger IntelliSense a second time to enter this mode
+(`kb(editor.action.triggerSuggest)`).

 ![intellisense-2](images/January/intellisense-2.png)